Quantum Entanglement Dynamics of Spacetime and Matter: Summary and outlook

-\section{\textbf{Summary and outlook}}
+\section{Summary and outlook}

-To summarize, we have introduced, very briefly as a start, an informationally-complete quantum field theory, which describes particles, their gauge fields and gravity as a trinity, hoping to provide a coherent picture of unifying spacetime and matter.
-The fact that this is indeed possible could be regarded as a support on our previous argument on the informationally complete quantum theory.
-Complete information of the trinary field (particles, gauge fields and gravity) is encoded in the dual entanglement---spacetime-matter entanglement and matter-matter (particles and gauge fields) entanglement.
+To summarize, we have introduced, very briefly as a start, the ICQFT, as quantum entanglement dynamics of spacetime and matter, which describes elementary matter fermions, their gauge fields, and gravity as an indivisible trinity, hoping to provide a coherent picture of unifying spacetime and matter.
+The fact that this is indeed possible could be regarded as a support on our previous argument on the information-complete quantum theory.
+Complete information of the trinary fields is encoded in the dual entanglement---spacetime-matter entanglement and matter-matter (matter fermions and their gauge fields) entanglement.
 Thus, in terms of entanglement, both spacetime and matter are unified as information.
-We give a consistent framework of the dual dynamical evolution of the trinary field, which eliminates the Hilbert-space inconsistency of Einstein's equation and yields a compelling solution to the problem of time and time's arrow.
-We argue that spacetime-matter entanglement could naturally give the conventional Einstein equation as a correct classical limit and explain the holographic principle.
-We give an interesting application of our theory to a Schwarzschild black hole and infer that the Schwarzschild black hole is the maximally informationally-complete quantum system with maximal dual entanglement.
-Based on this, we conjecture that dark trinitons might be generated substantially in earlier universe and may be a candidate to dark matter/energy.
+Here, entanglement is universal just like that gravity is universal; the universal entanglement glues spacetime and matter and is thus the building block of the world.
+Working in dual entanglement formalism of the trinary fields has an obvious advantage in that all constraint conditions are automatically solved and all predictions of the theory are exactly physical (neither more nor less) and explicit.
+We give a consistent framework of the dual dynamical evolution of the trinary fields, which accounts for the two pieces of Einstein's equation.